MasterTomNL/slugblaster/README.md

 * 0.6.4 - Added Scenes (multiverse and welcome) to the Compedium
 * 0.6.5 - Bugfix: allow deleting and adding of SignatureMods
 * 0.6.6 - Bugfix: add components on "In the Lab" rolls to player
+* 0.6.7 - Add Boost and Kick to player sheet